Program: Geology, B.S.

 Program Description

-This option provides the most flexibility, preparing students for a full range of technical careers in geoscience and for advanced studies in graduate school.
+The Geology option provides the most flexibility, preparing students for a full range of technical careers in geoscience and for advanced studies in graduate school.
 It can be specialized toward different branches of geosciences by the appropriate choices of elective courses.
-The B.S.
-Honors Program is available for this option.

 Program Requirements